 Remove AnyDesk Installed via Flatpak

-First, remove the Flatpak installation with the following command:
+First, remove the Flatpak installation:

 sudo flatpak uninstall --system com.anydesk.Anydesk -y